RanmAWS-GitCV/aws-s3-bucket-manipulator/README.md

 A simple Python-based command-line tool to interact with your AWS S3 environment.
 It allows you to list, create, and delete S3 buckets using `boto3`.

-> ⚠️ This tool is for educational and portfolio purposes.
+>⚠️ This is a learning project and not intended for production use.
+Some error handling and validations are simplified or missing.
 Use with caution on live AWS environments.

 ---